Mani-26/Mani-26/readme.md

 [Buy Me a Coffee](https://www.buymeacoffee.com/mani26)

-## Acknowledgments

-Give credit to any tools, frameworks, or individuals whose work you've used or found inspiration from.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Thank you for visiting my GitHub profile!
 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.